Pinning control of social fairness in the Ultimatum game: Model

-To measure population fairness level, we calculate the average offer $\langle p\rangle$ and the average acceptance level $\langle q\rangle$ of the population as order parameters.
-When $(\langle p\rangle,\langle q\rangle)$ approaches $(0.5,0.5)$, i.e. $S_h$, the population reaches the ideal half-half split, which is always desired.
-It's worth mentioning that the value of $q_i$ is almost always slightly smaller than $p_i$ in the long run, we thus only focus on the evolution of the offer $\langle p\rangle$ to avoid redundancy.
+To measure the population fairness level, we calculate the average offer $\langle p\rangle$ and the average acceptance level $\langle q\rangle$ of the population as our two order parameters.
+When $(\langle p\rangle,\langle q\rangle)\approx(0.5,0.5)$, i.e. $S_h$, the population reaches the ideal half-half split, which is always desired.
+It's worth mentioning that the value of $q_i$ is almost always slightly smaller than $p_i$ in the long run (see Appendix for a detailed analysis), thus tracking one of them is usually sufficient for monitoring the evolution.

-Obviously, when $N_p=0$, our model is then reduced to the classic model~\cite{Kuperman2008The} that has been extensively studied previously; but when $N_p\rightarrow N$, the high fairness level $S_h$ can be trivially expected.
-We are primarily interested in the following questions: Is it possible to promote overall fairness by pinning very few individuals? and if yes, what fraction is needed?
+Obviously, when $N_p=0$, the case is then reduced to the classic model~\cite{Kuperman2008The} that has been extensively studied previously; when $N_p\rightarrow N$, a high fairness level is trivially expected.
+We are primarily interested in the following questions: is it possible to promote the overall fairness by pinning very few individuals?
+And if yes, what fraction is needed?

-\section{3.
-Results}
+\section{Results}

-\subsection{3.1.
-Lattices}
+\subsection{$1d$ Lattices}

-We first report the numerical results of the 1-dimensional lattice population with $N=1000$, each is connected to $K/2$ neighbors on either side, where the degree $K=40$ in our study.
-Fig.~\ref{fig:lattice}(a) shows the average offer $\langle p\rangle$ in different realizations for a different number of pinning individuals.
-In the absence of pinning control $N_p=0$, individuals are only willing to offer $10\%\sim20\%$ share to their partners on average, denoted as the typical low fairness strategy $S_l$, which is consistent with previous studies~\cite{Kuperman2008The}.
-A gradual increase of $N_p(<15)$ only slightly improves the value of $\langle p\rangle$.
-Interestingly, a further increase in $N_p$ potentially leads to a sudden jump into the half-half split state --- the fully fair state $S_h$.
-But in some other realizations, the population could still stay in the low fairness state $S_l$.
-The fairness of the population is in a bistable state when $15\lesssim N\lesssim50$.
-When $N_{p}\gtrsim50$, the evolution in all implementations goes to the full fairness state $S_h$ irrespective of the initial conditions.
-That means, the level of fairness presents a first-order phase transition as the number of pinning sites increases.
+We first report the numerical results of a one-dimensional lattice population with $N=1000$, each individual is connected to $K/2$ neighbors on either side, where the degree $K=40$ in our study.
+Fig.~\ref{fig:lattice}(a) shows that when the number of pinning individuals is relatively small $N_{p}=10$, the fairness level is almost the same as the classic case (i.e., $N_p=0$)~\cite{Kuperman2008The}; individuals are willing to offer only $10\%\sim20\%$ share to their partners on average, denoted as the typical low fairness strategy $S_l$.
+Interestingly, a further increase to $N_p=30$ potentially leads to a sudden jump into the half-half split state --- all with the fully fair strategy $S_h$.
+However, this success is probabilistic.
+Depending on the initial condition, some realizations evolve into the high fairness state, while others stay in the low fairness state.
+Keep increasing $N_{p}$ to 50, the population evolves into the high level of fairness for all realizations, all individuals with $S_h$.
+This means that, when $5\%$ of the population are pinned, this control procedure guarantees the overall fairness level to the ideal level $S_h$ for the whole population.